 Occupational Therapy Assistant - AAS

-All St. Catherine University students enrolled in a health care program must meet minimum immunization requirements and remain compliant throughout their tenure with St. Catherine University.
+All St. Catherine University students enrolled in a health care program must meet minimum immunization requirements and remain compliant throughout the completion of their program.
 These requirements are defined by the terms of our clinical/fieldwork contracts and are standardized across programs.
 OTA program students must also complete Basic Life Safety for Healthcare Providers (BLS).
 This must be an American Heart Association or American Red Cross certification and must be completed prior to the first Level I fieldwork.
 Options other than these must be approved by a Compliance Administrator in the Clinical Clearance office.

 Accreditation

-St. Catherine University's occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE's telephone number at c/o AOTA is (301) 652-2682 and its web address is www.acoteonline.org.
+St. Catherine University's occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 7501 Wisconsin Ave, Suite 510E, North Bethesda, MD 20814.
+ACOTE's telephone number at c/o AOTA is (301) 652-6611, and its web address is https://acoteonline.org/.

 Students complete their professional (OTA) course sequence in as few as 16 months (4 consecutive semesters).
-No more than two LAS courses may be taken concurrently with OTA courses.
+A maximum of two courses from the supporting course and LIFE general education core can be taken during the first three semesters of OTA coursework.
 Level II Fieldwork is completed in the final semester in accordance with the curriculum design and the program policies.

 Eligibility Requirements to Begin the Professional Sequence of Courses:

-After admission to the University, students in both tracks must meet the following requirements to be eligible to begin the professional sequence of courses.
+After admission to the University, students must meet the following requirements to be eligible to begin the professional sequence of courses.

 - An overall GPA of 2.5